kitchell/DeepLearningTutorial_LBspectrum/CNN.md

 The argument we care about is:
 * pool_size - size of the window to 'summarize'

-Note that the Global pooling layers do not have any input functions (except data_format for the 2D ones).
+Note that the Global pooling layers do not have any input arguments (except data_format for the 2D ones).

 Please see the Keras documentation for arguments not covered here.